reidmorrison/rocketjob_mission_control/TESTING.md

     bundle

-If you have Rocket Job and/or Rocket Job Pro checked out locally, you can point to those installations instead of the current gems by edition Gemfile and uncommenting the following 2 lines as applicable:
+If you have Rocket Job and/or Rocket Job Pro checked out locally, you can point to those installations instead of the current gems by editing Gemfile and uncommenting the following 2 lines as applicable:

 ~~~ruby
 # For testing with local copies of the gems: